craigpastro/todoapp/README.md

 # A simple CRUD app

 Still lots to do:
-- Use grpc-gateway instead of gin
+- Add validators to gRPC
 - Tests
 - Tracing
 - Other storage: dynamodb, ?